IBM/iot-analytics-anomaly/README.md

 <img src="https://i.imgur.com/lWDsmKP.png"
 </p>

-In summary, the registered function will check for new data from the associated enitity instances every five minutes.
+In summary, the registered function will check for new data from the associated entity instances every five minutes.
 The relevant columns (input_features) in the newly added data is then forwarded to the external ML model, and the result is stored in the "anomaly_results" column of the dataframe.

 ## 5. Add alerts